 The Rebbe also writes that, in addition to following the above practice (of checking one’s Tefillin and Mezuzot), one should publicize this to the best of his ability to his fellow-Jews in his community.

 Checking the Placement

 The Lubavitcher Rebbe writes (Sha’arei Halacha Uminhad 3:341) that when checking the mezuzot one should also check that they are placed in the correct position in the doorway.
 According to Chabad custom this includes making sure that it is on the right side based on how the door opens (heker tzir).
 In addition, the mezuzah should be placed on the beginning of the top third of the doorway.
-See here
+See here for more information.